Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/README.md

     1. Select the appropriate subscription and resource group location.
     1. Check the "Pin to dashboard" checkbox option.
     1. Press "Create".
     > **NOTE:** The resource availability in different regions depends on your subscription.
-When deploying you own resources, make sure all data storage and compute resources are created in the same region to avoid inter-region data movement.
+When deploying your own resources, make sure all data storage and compute resources are created in the same region to avoid inter-region data movement.
 Azure Resource Group and Azure Data Factory do not have to be in the same region as the other resources.
 Azure Resource Group is a virtual group that groups all the resources into one solution.
 Azure Data Factory is a cloud-based data integration service that automates the movement and transformation of data.
 Data factory essentially orchestrates the activities of the other services.
 All the above mentioned resources should be deployed using the same subscription.

 You will be taken to the resource group's overview page when the deployment is complete.
 In the future, you can navigate to the resource group's overview page from your [Azure Portal](https://ms.portal.azure.com/) dashboard.